crockerross/GridLABD-load-control/README.md

 # GridLABD-load-control
-Repository of code used for gridlab-d simulations for analyzing effects of load control on distribution networks.
+Repository of code used for gridlab-d simulations for a project investigating the impacts of load-based frequency regulation on distribution network operation.

+The arXiv paper for this project can be found here: https://arxiv.org/abs/1807.03225